kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-04-how-to-stop-babel.md

 ## Spread Operators

 I really like spreads.
 Actually, recently, I become somewhat of an amateur artisan peanut butter maker.
-I freshly roast my peanuts, then use raw, unprocessed honey and himalayan salt in the process.
+I freshly roast my peanuts, then use raw unprocessed honey and himalayan salt.
 So, good... (see what i did there?)

 Either way, you can turn on native array spreads with the `--harmony_spread_arrays` flag.
 As the name implies, at the moment, it only does arrays.
 But, you know what?